Earwig and the Witch: Production

+Music

+Satoshi Takebe composed the music for the film.
+The theme song, "Don't Disturb Me", and ending theme, "Atashi no Sekai Seifuku" (あたしの世界征服), are performed by a specially-formed band composed of Sherina Munaf on vocals, Hiroki Kamemoto of Glim Spanky on guitar, Kiyokazu Takano of Mrs. Green Apple on bass, Kavka Shishido on drums, and Takebe on keyboards.
+The film's original soundtrack album was released on January 6, 2021.
+The album Earwig and the Witch Songbook: 13 Lime Avenue, which is credited to the film's fictional band "Earwig", was released on January 26, 2022.
+In addition to the above musicians (sans Takano), the album also features Glim Spanky vocalist Remi Matsuo and Yoasobi support musician Hikaru Yamamoto.
+Glim Spanky, who contributed two songs to the record, received the offer as Miyazaki is a fan of theirs.
+Their track "The House in Lime Avenue" was influenced by Irish folk songs and those of England's Nick Drake.
+For their other contribution, "A Black Cat", Matsuo was conscious of the melodies and gospel harmonies of Aretha Franklin for her vocals, while the rhythm was inspired by that of The Rolling Stones' song "Sympathy for the Devil".

 Release

 World premiere

 The film was scheduled to premiere at the 2020 Cannes Film Festival before the event was cancelled due to the COVID-19 pandemic.
 It instead premiered at the Lumière Film Festival in Lyon Metropolis, on October 18, 2020.

 Japan

 In November 2020, the cast and crew information, along with its plot details and broadcast date were announced.
 It aired on NHK General TV on December 30, 2020.

 On February 11, 2021, Toho announced that the film was slated to be released theatrically in Japan on April 29, 2021.
 This version includes some scenes not shown on the TV broadcast version (but already included in releases of the film outside Japan).

 On April 23, 2021, the film was removed from the release calendar due to the COVID-19 pandemic.
 It was later announced that the new release date would be on August 27, 2021.

 The film was released on DVD and Blu-ray Disc by Pony Canyon on December 1, 2021, making it the first Studio Ghibli movie since the original VHS release of Whisper of the Heart not to have Walt Disney Japan as home video distributor.
 However, Walt Disney Japan released the film (under license from Pony Canyon) as part of a box set on the same day which contains the non–Hayao Miyazaki and Isao Takahata Studio Ghibli feature films.